michelenatale/Cryptography/README.md

 The **Schnorr Signature** was published by the German mathematician Claus Peter Schnorr in 1991.
 It shows how the Schnorr signature works as a concept.
 The Schnorrgroup and Elliptic Curve are used here.

 **EasySignature** is a very fast and simple signature creator.
 However, it has not been tested by me.
+Keys can be created with Length = 64 - 2048.

 Multi-signatures can also be created and verified with both signature creators.